 Photo by Ibeth Photography

-The Special Prize winner of the Anton G. Rubinstein International Piano Competition, Dr. Yoon Lee, is a concert pianist, educator, and director active in the New York metropolitan area.
+The Special Prize winner of the Anton G. Rubinstein International Piano Competition, Dr. Yoon Lee is a concert pianist, educator, and director active in the New York metropolitan area.

-(As of March 2024, Use only until December 2024)
+(As of January 2026, Use only until December 2026)

-Short Biography (use only with permission)
+Short Biography (use ONLY with permission)

 (Under 250 Words)